MankaranSingh/GSoC-2020/README.md

         test_count_in_neighbouring_filenames.append(count)
 ```

-*Note: This is only for 'test' file classification, features for other types can be extracted i a similar way.*
+*Note: This is only for 'test' file classification, features for other types can be extracted in a similar way.*

 My solution is to extract these features from each file and run them through a model for classification.